Alona Bondarenko: 2009

 The first three months of the year Bondarenko made only one victory in three tournaments and no victories in the other three.
 However, she managed to reach the third round of the Australian Open, losing to Svetlana Kuznetsova in a tight two-setter.

-At the MPS Group Championships, she reached her first quarterfinal of the year.
+At Amelia Island, she reached her first quarterfinal of the year.
 In the first round, she defeated Sania Mirza 6–4, 6–3 to set up a clash with sister Kateryna.
 Alona came from a set down to win 4–6, 6–4, 6–3 before losing to Nadia Petrova in three sets.
 She then made it to the second round of Family Circle Cup and first round of the Italian Open.
 She then gave Ukraine two victories at the second week of the Fed Cup playoffs.

-At the Madrid Masters, Bondarenko defeated Kuznetsova in the second round and Anna Chakvetadze in the third before falling to world No. 1, Dinara Safina, in the quarterfinals.
+At the Madrid Open, Bondarenko defeated Kuznetsova in the second round and Anna Chakvetadze in the third before falling to world No. 1, Dinara Safina, in the quarterfinals.
 She defeated former world No. 1, Maria Sharapova, 6–2, 6–2 in the quarterfinals of the 2009 red clay event in Warsaw, and Anne Keothavong 6–2, 7–5 in the semifinals.
 She fell to Alexandra Dulgheru in the final, in three sets.

 At the French Open, Bondarenko fell to 20th seed Dominika Cibulková in the first round in three sets.
 She then performed badly at grass unable to duplicate her performance in the past two years, losing in the second round of the Rosmalen Open and first round of Wimbledon to Elena Baltacha.
 She then made it to her first semifinal since the 2007 İstanbul Cup, which was more than two years ago.
-She then lost to sister Kateryna 1–6, 3–6 in the first round of the ECM Prague Open breaking the tie between the two as she trails her sister 3–4 in head-to-head now.
+She then lost to sister Kateryna 1–6, 3–6 in the first round of the Prague Open breaking the tie between the two as she trails her sister 3–4 in head-to-head now.
 She then reached the third rounds of LA Championships, losing to Sharapova in three, and Rogers Cup, losing to Serena Williams.
-She then reached the second rounds of Western & Southern Open and Pilot Pen Tennis.
+She then reached the second rounds of Cincinnati Open and Connecticut Open.
 In the first round of the US Open she beat Alla Kudryavtseva 3–6, 6–3, 6–2, but lost to Gisela Dulko in the second round.
 In her first tournament since the US Open, she lost in the first round of the Pan Pacific Open to Vera Dushevina 6–1, 5–7, 1–6.
 She lost in the third round of the China Open to Svetlana Kuznetsova 3–6, 6–4, 0–6 after defeating Ágnes Szávay and Sara Errani both in straight sets.
 She played her last tournament of the year at the Kremlin Cup, where she beat Anna Chakvetadze, Nadia Petrova and Tsvetana Pironkova all in straight sets before losing to eventual champion Francesca Schiavone in the semifinals in straight sets as well.